mrkkrp/markkarpov.com/post/announcing-mmark.md

 `Extension`s are combined using `mappend`, because an `Extension` is a `Monoid` (and obviously also a `Semigroup`).
-When one combines different extensions, extensions of the same kind get fused together into a single function, this is how we keep number of traversals of syntax tree constant.
+When one combines different extensions, extensions of the same kind get fused together into a single function, this is how we keep the number of traversals over syntax tree constant.
 This allows for faster processing in the end.

 There is also the concept of a scanner.
 We can make a scanner with the `scanner` function: